 Athletic Hall of Fame Inductees

-The FLCC Department of Health Science and Human Performance accepts nominations for inductees to the Athletic Hall of Fame.
 Consider nominating someone you know who graduated at least three years ago, was a member of an intercollegiate team at FLCC, and distinguished themselves as an athlete.
-This award recognizes athletes who, in their lives and work since leaving the College, have served as role models for current student athletes.
-Please contact Samanta Boccacino, athletic director, at (585) 785-1459 or Samantha.Boccacino@flcc.edu for a nomination form.
+This award recognizes athletes who, in their lives and work since leaving the College, have served as role models for current student-athletes.
+Please contact Samantha Boccacino, athletic director, at (585) 785-1459 or Samantha.Boccacino@flcc.edu for a nomination form.

 Horticulture and Conservation Outstanding Alumni Achievement Awards